Freaky (film): Casting

 Later in August, it was announced that Kathryn Newton and Vince Vaughn had joined the cast of the film, with the screenplay being written by Landon and Michael Kennedy.
 In October 2019, Uriah Shelton, Alan Ruck, Katie Finneran, Celeste O'Connor and Misha Osherovich joined the cast of the film.

 Filming

 Principal photography lasted for 35 days, under the original title Freaky Friday the 13th.
 It began on October 21, 2019, and was completed on December 12, 2019.

 Release

 Freaky had its world premiere at Beyond Fest on October 8, 2020.
 It was theatrically released in the United States on November 13, 2020, by Universal Pictures.
 The studio spent an estimated $8 million promoting the film.

 The film was made available via video on demand on December 4, 2020, by Universal Pictures Home Entertainment.
-Freaky was released on HBO on July 27, 2021, and on HBO Max the following day, July 28, 2021.
+Freaky aired on HBO on July 27, 2021, and began streaming on HBO Max the following day, July 28, 2021.